 You go home for a holiday and automatically pull off your shoes at the door.
 When you’re told to leave them on you can’t help but wonder how dirty the floor in the house must be.
 The Taiwanese and many other Asian nations have it right, shoes off in the house really is more comfortable.

 Lanes, alleys, streets, roads, and even sections of roads; addresses in Taiwan and the cities, in particular, can be a challenge for a foreigner who’s fresh off the plane.
 In fact, before smartphones, even taxi drivers without GPS had it tough finding an address.
 If you can do it without Google Maps, then you’ve had plenty of practice.

 It might only be a short visit for a week or two, but when you’re sitting down to another steak dinner and wish you could just have some instant noodles, you’re thinking like a Taiwanese.
 Nothing says that you’ve fully assimilated yourself into a culture more than being homesick for it even when you’re back at your childhood home.
 Speaking of which…

 This is it.
 The final sign that you’ve been here a long time.
 When you confuse your friends and family back home by continually referring to Taiwan as home, you know you’ve already made the decision that you’re in it for the long haul.
-And deep down you know that you could do a lot worse than calling this incredible country home.
+And deep down you know that you could do a lot worse than calling this incredible island home.